 Despite the presumed availability of personal protective measures and chemoprophylaxis, thousands of pediatric travelers are infected with malaria each year.
 While the risk varies by destination, this large series suggests that malaria is most common in travelers who neglect to use chemoprophylaxis while visiting relatives in Africa.
 Indeed, the vast majority of children with malaria in at least one hospital in France are from families of African origin.1 Presumably, these children are not gaining access to pre-travel consultation and care.

 Children get malaria when they do not take advantage of pre-travel education and intervention.
 Only rarely, however, do children make their own health decisions.
 Parents must be informed about risks faced by traveling children, and pre-travel care should be accessible to them.

 Imported malaria also is a major problem for adults.
-A study published this month suggests that blacks with malaria in England have an eight-fold lower risk of severe malaria than do Asians and whites, and that having a previous history of malaria is associated with a three-fold lower risk of severe disease.2 For adults, at least, previous exposures to malaria probably are providing some protective immunity.
+A study published recently suggests that blacks with malaria in England have an eight-fold lower risk of severe malaria than do Asians and whites, and that having a previous history of malaria is associated with a three-fold lower risk of severe disease.2 For adults, at least, previous exposures to malaria probably are providing some protective immunity.
 In that English study, less than one-third (23 of 75) of the patients with severe malaria had taken chemoprophylaxis, and only eight had taken it as prescribed.
 Sadly, six of those eight had been taking ineffective antimalarial preventive therapy.2